-If you’re a man and you can handle physical labor, there are construction jobs to be had.
+If you’re a man and you can handle physical labor, there are construction jobs available.
 But for the rest of Addis Ababa’s citizens, the situation is dire.

 Orphaned children and widowed mothers increase in staggering numbers, while the death toll from disease and malnutrition grows alongside it.
-The toll on the economic viability of individual families and the entire population as a whole is something terrible.
+Poverty is taking a terrible toll on the economic viability of individual families and the entire population.

 Following the Rainbow

 I’ve come to the city on my first visit to the Rainbow Center, a Children Incorporated volunteer partner that helps relocated children and their families.